 Let’s say you’re a pizza delivery business.
 Your hiring message printed on every napkin that goes out the door shows you’re an honest and inviting place to work.
 It’s much more sincere than let’s say a message on the receipt.
 The napkin hits more faces around those boxes of pizza.

 Manufacturing is another category needing to hire employees.
 What if they posted a photo of someone in traction and full body cast?
 The creative headline, “Forklift operator wanted.
-Our last guy wasn’t that good at it.”
+The last guy wasn’t too good at it.”
 Be creative and think about saying what you don’t want to get what you do want.

 As long as you need to hire, we’ll be right here offering ways for you to accomplish your goals.
 Make an appointment with us.
 Let’s bounce around a few zany ideas.